 The one year certificate in Computer Repair and Networking is designed to prepare students for careers in computer hardware and operating systems repair.
 Students will also develop proficiencies in configuration and administration of computer networks.
 The elective component may be utilized to tailor courses to meet a specific career objective.
 All candidates for the Technical Certificate in Computer Repair & Networking will be required to sit for various certification tests as part of certificate completion requirements.
 Career opportunities include computer repair technician, computer customer service technician, and computer field service technician.
 Students wishing to enter this program should discuss their career objectives with an advisor to ensure this is the appropriate track for them.
-A grade of "C" or above is required for all major requirement courses in this certificate program.
-Students must have an overall grade point average of 2.5 or above in all coursework in order to receive this certificate.
+A grade of "C" or above is required in all courses in this certificate program.

-Requirements S: Credit Hours
+Requirements : Credit Hours

-MA 14013 Math for Business & Technical Programs OR
+MA 14083 Intermediate Algebra OR

 MA 14043 College Algebra 3

 CS 11533 Introduction to Computer Information Systems 3

 CS 11033 Computer Fundamentals 3

 CS 21383 Internet Applications I 3

 CS 21423 Internet Applications II 3

 CS 21363 PC Maintenance-Software 3

 CS 21353 PC Maintenance-Hardware 3

 CS 21123 Networking I 3

 CS 21333 Networking II 3

 CS 21343 Networking III 3

-Total Credit H 30
+Total Credit H ours 30